-How Long Can a Home Battery Provide Power During an Outage?
+How Long Can Solar Battery Power a House During an Outage?

 When you install a home battery, what you are really doing is providing your home with a backup energy reserve in the case of an outage.